Museum of the City of New York

-The Museum of the City of New York (MCNY) is a history and art museum in Manhattan, New York City, New York.
-It was founded by Henry Collins Brown, in 1923 to preserve and present the history of New York City, and its people.
+The Museum of the City of New York (MCNY) is a history and art museum in Manhattan, New York City.
+It was founded by Henry Collins Brown in 1923 to preserve and present the history of New York City and its people.
 It is located at 1220–1227 Fifth Avenue between East 103rd to 104th Streets, across from Central Park on Manhattan's Upper East Side, at the northern end of the Museum Mile section of Fifth Avenue.

 The red brick with marble trim museum was built in 1929–30 and was designed by Joseph H. Freedlander in the neo-Georgian style, with statues of Alexander Hamilton and DeWitt Clinton by sculptor Adolph Alexander Weinman facing Central Park from niches in the facade.

 The museum is a private non-profit organization which receives government support as a member of New York City's Cultural Institutions Group.
 Its other sources of income are endowments, admission fees, and contributions.